-2020 marks the 10 year anniversary of my time here in New York City, a decade filled with growth, triumphs and personal successes.
+2020 marked the 10 year anniversary of our time here in New York City, a decade filled with growth, triumphs and personal successes.
 I could never have imagined that after just six months of working in my Chelsea third-floor walkup, I would be singled out as “best blonde in New York” by New York magazine, a truly humbling recognition.

 True to form, Craig found the cutest (TINY) townhouse on the West side, right next to the Highline.
 The decision was an easy one to make: Downsize space and maximize creativity.
 This was the dream, a space where we would be able to welcome clients into our salon as warmly as if they were entering our home, because it IS our home.
 The house has three levels – the first is the salon, where I’m the only stylist in residence, and our living quarters upstairs.

 So there’s the update, now you are in the know.

 I look forward to welcoming you into Salon Ruggeri for a true one-on-one service experience that I think is the best in the business.